PyFR/PyFR/doc/src/boundary-initial-conditions/soln-bcs.rst

           target a mass flow rate.

            *float* | *string*

         - ``mass-flow-rate`` --- target mass flow rate across the boundary.

            *float* | *string*

         - ``alpha`` --- parameter between 0 and 1 for the exponentially
           weighted moving average of the mass flow rate.

            *float* | *string*

-        - ``eta`` --- parameter greater than 0 setting the strength of the controller.
-          The appropriate strength is problem specific, and varies depending on if the simulation has been non-dimensionalised.
+        - ``eta`` --- parameter greater than 0 controlling the strength of the controller.
+The appropriate strength is problem specific and varies depending on if the simulation has been nondimensionalised.

            *float* | *string*

         - ``nsteps`` --- number of Runge-Kutta steps between activations of the controller.
 Typically between 10 and 500.